Capital Expenditure

 Capital Expenditure and Depreciation

 As a recap of the information outlined above, when an expenditure is capitalized, it is classified as an asset on the balance sheet.
-In order to move the asset off the balance sheet over time, it must be expensed and move through the income statement.
+In order to move the asset off the balance sheet over time, it must be expensed and moved through the income statement.

 Accountants expense assets onto the income statement via depreciation.
 There is a wide range of depreciation methods that can be used (straight line, declining balance, etc.) based on the preference of the management team.